 - for the Corporate segment, authorisation has been obtained from the Supervisory Authority for the use of the AIRB approach on a scope that extends to the Parent Company, the network banks, Banca Infrastrutture Innovazione e Sviluppo and Mediocredito Italiano (effective 31 December 2010; the FIRB approach had been in use since December 2008) and the foreign company Intesa Sanpaolo Bank Ireland Plc. (effective reporting as at 31 December 2011).
-In January 2012, an application was submitted for authorisation for the use of the AIRB approach with internal LGD estimates for the Corporate segment in relation to the product companies Leasint and Mediofactoring (where the FIRB method has been used since December 2008).
 The foreign bank VUB Banka obtained permission to use the FIRB approach effective from the report as at 31 December 2010.
+With effect from June 2012 permission was obtained to extend the AIRB approach to the subsidiary Banca IMI and for the adoption of rating models for the hedging of Specialised Lending exposures at Group Level, together with the use of internal LGD estimates for the Corporate segment in relation to the product companies Leasint and Mediofactoring (the FIRB approach had been in use since December 2008);

-An application for authorisation to use the AIRB approach was submitted in April 2012 for Banca IMI; - for the Retail Mortgage segment, permission was granted for the use of the IRB approach effective June 2010 and extended to the former Casse del Centro network banks effective the report as at 31 December 2011.
-The application for authorisation of the extension to VUB Banka was submitted in December 2011; - an application for authorisation of transition to the IRB approach for the SME Retail segment is expected to be submitted in the first half of 2012.
+- for the Retail Mortgage segment, permission was granted for the use of the IRB approach effective June 2010, extended to the former Casse del Centro network banks effective the report as at 31 December 2011 and to VUB Banka with effect from the report as at 30 June 2012; - for the SME Retail segment, an application for authorisation of transition to the IRB approach was submitted in October 2012.

-The Group is also proceeding with development of the rating models for the other segments and the extension of the scope of companies for their application in accordance with a plan presented to the Supervisory Authority.
+The Group is also proceeding with development of the IRB systems for the other segments and the extension of the scope of companies for their application in accordance with a plan presented to the Supervisory Authority.